 When and where will the meeting take place?
-The Annual Meeting will be held on Wednesday, May 17, 2017, at 11:00 a.m., local time, at the corporate offices of Hibbett Sports, Inc., 2700 Milan Court, Birmingham, Alabama.
+The Annual Meeting will be held on Wednesday, May 30, 2018, at 11:00 a.m., local time, at the corporate offices of Hibbett Sports, Inc., 2700 Milan Court, Birmingham, Alabama.
 Stockholders will be admitted to the Annual Meeting beginning at 10:45 a.m., local time.
 Seating will be limited.

 What is the purpose of this meeting and these materials?
 This is the Annual Meeting of our stockholders.
-At the Annual Meeting, you will be asked to vote on:
+At the Annual Meeting, you will be asked to vote on three proposals:

-- the election of directors for a three-year term expiring in 2020; - the ratification of our Audit Committee's selection of independent registered public accounting firm for 2018; - the approval, by a non-binding advisory vote, of our named executive officers' compensation; - the approval, by a non-binding advisory vote, of the frequency of shareholder votes to approve executive compensation; and - any other business that may properly come before the meeting.
+- the election of directors for a three-year term expiring in 2021; - the ratification of our Audit Committee's selection of independent registered public accounting firm for - the approval, by a non-binding advisory vote, of our named executive officers' compensation.